teambit/docs/docs/resources/migration.md

 title: Migration
 ---

 Bit v15 (Harmony) and Bit v14 are mutually incompatible.
-To take advantage of the new features and capabilities of Harmony you need to manually migrate your workspace and collections.
+To take advantage of Harmony's new features and capabilities, you need to migrate your workspace and collections manually.

 ## Key Differences

-First let's go through the fundamental changes between legacy version of Bit and Harmony:
+First, let's go through the fundamental changes between the legacy version of Bit and Harmony:

-**Component structure** - Harmony is opinionated when it comes to structuring components in the file-system.
+**Component structure** - Harmony is opinionated when it comes to structuring components in the file system.
 Each component must be in its own directory.
 **Dependencies** - Harmony doesn't allow relative import statements between components.
 Each Bit component always has a local, compiled module in `node_modules` - use them for all Bit component import statements in your code.
 **Environments** - Harmony features a new approach for compilers/testers called [environments](building-with-bit/environments).
 **Configuration** - In harmony config is managed in a new file format - `workspace.jsonc`.